lanl/LATTE/examples/lammps/water/README.md

 latte.fullscf.in: To perform QMD with full SCF at each time step.

 latte.0SCF.in: To perform XLBOMD with only one diagonalization per time step.

+latte.Pulay.in: Includes the use of the Pulay mixing scheme (Only when compiled with PROGRESS/BML libraries)